-It is understood that the old church building will be removed as soon as the new edifice is completed and ready for use and that the new owner will spend considerablemoney on improvements.
+It is understood that the old church building will be removed as soon as the new edifice is completed and ready for use and that the new owner will spend considerablemoney an improvements.
 The decided growth in the business district is certain to result in the property becoming an excellent mercantle location.
 It is just north of the coffin-Rundstrom store- The Yakima Herald, Feb.
 17, 1909.

 The new Congregational church which has recently been completed in the Moxee valley will be dedicated Sunday, March 6.
-Dedication services will beheld in the morning, Rev. W.W.
+Dedication se vices will beheld in the morning, Rev. W.W.
 Sender of Seattle officiating.
 The new pastor of the church is Rev. C.T.
 Cooley who has recently been called to take the pulpit.

-Rev. Dr. Dickson has been one of the chief figures in the field of effort for the new church. $H{\theta}$ came to the Yakima valley several years ago He was in ill health and came to seek recuperation.
+Rev. Dr. Dickson has been one of the chief figures in the field of effort forthe new church.
+He came to the Yakima valley several years ago He was in ill health and came to seek recuperation.